veryl-lang/doc/book/src/02_features.md

 ## Integrated test {#integrated-test}

-Test code written by SystemVerilog can be embeded in Veryl code, it can be executed through `veryl test` command.
+Test code written by SystemVerilog or [cocotb](https://www.cocotb.org) can be embeded in Veryl code, it can be executed through `veryl test` command.

 ```veryl